Textualize/textual/docs/guide/CSS.md

 Every widget can have a number of class names applied.
 The term "class" here is borrowed from web CSS, and has a different meaning to a Python class.
 You can think of a CSS class as a tag of sorts.
 Widgets with the same tag will share styles.

-CSS classes are set via the widgets `classes` parameter in the constructor.
+CSS classes are set via the widget's `classes` parameter in the constructor.
 Here's an example:

 ```python
 yield Button(classes="success")